rsfyi/monsters-rolodex/README.md

 - Decide the state and where it lives
 - What changes when state changes
   - What part of virtual dom changes becauses of state changes.
+- `Render method is called when ever you make changes in state.`

 ## Getting started